JayWelsh/silo-observer-alert/README.md

 ### 15-minute setup

 This project has been built specifically to be as easy to self-host as possible.
 No technical knowledge is required.
-Assuming a user has an account on all of the service providers outlined in the tutorial, one can get set up under 15 minutes (else there will need to a few more minutes spent on signing up for the required services).
+Assuming a user has an account on all of the service providers outlined in the tutorial, one can get set up under 15 minutes (else a few more minutes will need to be spent on signing up for the required services).

 ### Costs (~ $5 per month)